Renewing your spirit one bite at a time

 Tips before baking:

-• For a successful rise, I recommend feeding your starter 8-12 hours before you plan to mix the dough.
+• Sourdough starter: For a successful rise, I recommend feeding your starter 8-12 hours before you plan to mix the dough.
 For instance, I feed my starter the evening before (7 PM) I plan to mix the dough.
 I will mix the dough at 7 AM the following morning.
 You want to use an active, bubbly starter.

 sourdough ciabatta